-Scientists still do not know the exact causes of migraine with aura, but they are aware of what typically triggers migraine.
-Some migraine triggers may include hormonal changes, dehydration, and caffeine.
+Scientists do not yet know the exact causes of migraine with aura, but they are aware of common triggers.
+Some migraine triggers include hormonal changes, dehydration, and caffeine.

 Migraine is a condition often accompanied by symptoms such as nausea and light sensitivity.